 Dental Care for Children

-At Oatlands Dental Lounge, your children and their dental care is very important to us.
-From your baby’s first visit, to teaching your youngsters the proper way to brush, to exploring the need for orthodontic care or responding quickly to the need for emergency dental treatments – we wish to be a vital part of your child’s dental health care.
+At Oatlands Dental Lounge, your children and their dental care are very important to us.
+From your baby’s first visit to teaching your youngsters the proper way to brush to exploring the need for orthodontic care or responding quickly to the need for emergency dental treatments – we wish to be a vital part of your child’s dental health care.

 We consider each child’s impressionable state when visiting us and we strive to present a caring, safe and secure environment where their experience is always positive and educational.
 Our Lounge offers children colouring contests, reading materials and interactive toys.
 Our dentists, hygienists, and entire dental team will always take the extra effort to ensure that your child is comfortable and that you are thoroughly informed of every step of their treatment – no matter how simple.

-Children receive appropriate fluoride treatments to instill prevention and goody bags for a fun attitude towards dental health.
+Children receive appropriate fluoride treatments to instil prevention and goody bags for a fun attitude towards dental health.

 Your family is important to us – and we want to be an important part of your lifetime dental health plan.

 All babies start to develop their first teeth, known as milk or deciduous teeth when they are in the womb and these first teeth start to cut through the gums at around 6 months of age.
 Usually, the bottom middle teeth appear first, then the upper middle teeth followed by the side and back teeth.
 By the time they are 2 or 3 years of age, your child will have their first set of 20 milk teeth.

 During childhood, permanent teeth start to develop in the jaw and, from the age of six, start to emerge.
 These adult teeth press on the milk teeth causing them to become wobbly and fall out; this usually starts at around the age of six and by the age of 13 most children will have all of their adult teeth with the exception of wisdom teeth which develop between late teens and early twenties.